fossiiita/humblefoolcup/README.md

 1. Online round will be held world wide.
 2. Final offline round round will be held in IIIT-A where top 50 from the first round will particpate for the HumbleFool Cup.

+# NO MORE PR'S will be merged of this project.

 ### Development:

 Have a look at these sites: [IIITAHacks](https://geekhaven.iiita.ac.in/iiitahacks/) || [HackInTheNorth](http://www.hackinthenorth.com/).